 Unique summits in the heart of the Central Alps, resorts with high snow reliability and magnificent powder snow descents one can only dream of – all this awaits you on your freeride adventure in Austria.
-Thanks to the high altitude of most of its resorts and their easily accessible off-piste areas, Austria is considered to be one of the most popular freeride destinations worldwide.
+Thanks to the high altitude of most of its resorts and their easily accessible off-piste areas, Austria is considered to be one of the most popular freeride destinations in the world.

 If you’re interested in giving off-piste skiing a try, then you’ve come to the right place!
-In this blog article, we at CheckYeti reveal the 5 best ski resorts for freeriding in Austria and tell you where to learn powder snow skiing from expert instructors:
+In this blog article, the CheckYeti team reveal the 5 best ski resorts for freeriding in Austria and tell you where to learn powder snow skiing from expert instructors:

 - Freeriding on the Arlberg mountain: 200 km of freeride opportunities

 - Freeriding in Zillertal: beginner-friendly off-piste descents in the heart of Tyrol

 - Freeriding in Fieberbrunn: powder snow skiing where real pros compete

 - Freeriding in Montafon: high-alpine ski fun in Vorarlberg